 We’d achieved the dream and yet… the wheels were to fall off our learning.
-Six months after moving in it was winter, and although our winter’s on the North Coast of NSW are quite mild, it all became too hard.
-I struggled with the house, partly the growing bodies on top of one another (although the children mostly ‘lived’ outside), but the house’s positioning was wrong, as it didn’t face north it was cold all morning long, it was a cold, miserable winter.
-I had no energy, no interest, for months I just went through the motions, I actually began fantasising about putting them on the ‘little yellow bus’ (which we don’t even have in Australia.)
-For someone who had been committed to home education for many reasons since before even their birth, who loved home education, these feelings and thoughts were so unexpected.
-I continued to push through and the children did continue to learn but this ‘boulder pushing’, the going through the motions, continued to be present for several months.
+Six months after moving in it was winter.
+Although our winter’s on the North Coast of NSW are quite mild, it all became too hard.
+I struggled with the house, the growing bodies on top of one another (although the children mostly ‘lived’ outside).
+Too the house’s positioning was incorrect, it didn’t face north, so it was cold all morning long.
+It was a cold, miserable winter.
+No energy, no interest, for months I just went through the motions.
+Fantasising about putting them on the ‘little yellow bus’ (which we don’t even have in Australia) became part of my thoughts.

-A large part of healing from burnout is being kind to yourself and yet I struggled to achieve this.
+A large part of healing from burnout is being kind to yourself an act I struggled to achieve.
 For a ‘glass half full’ gal I have a tendency when it comes to reflecting on myself and parenting and education, to be a ‘glass half empty’ gal to look at what I don’t achieve rather than what I do.
 The turning point was when a friend reminded me that teachers receive a paid three month leave, Long Service Leave, every ten years.
 It was a lightbulb moment, it all made sense, we were about ten years into our home education journey, it was as if I had ‘permission’ to be burnout, that this was a normal, natural feeling, I can’t express the relief this knowledge brought and thus I began the first steps of healing.

 Inviting your to share your burnout stories, & recovery tips.